linehanMatt/tmp-content/blog/touchless-pii-hasher.md

 ###Validate and hash massive lists with point-and-click ease

 Our customers were constantly frustrated by email lists that were too big for Excel or Google Sheets to handle, or needed to be “cleaned” and pre-formatted prior to hashing.
-This made it hard for some organizations to take advantage of opportunities on the [Data Streams Marketplace](https://app.narrative.io/#/products).
+This made it hard for some organizations to take advantage of opportunities on the [Data Marketplace](https://app.narrative.io/#/products).

 But now, buyers and sellers can use the Touchless PII Hasher to process millions of emails in seconds, no matter the size.
 It can also “clean” and pre-format your list of emails prior to hashing in accordance with industry standards, to ensure that your hashed emails will be compatible with other data in the ecosystem.
 With just a few clicks, a CSV file of hashed emails is created and ready to use immediately.